descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 These make_function_ref examples provides the best of both worlds.
 No dangling for member and free functions without type erasure and a reasonably concise syntax that explicitly states what the user intends to do.

-Adding the new constructor, mentioned in the "Overview", makes the implementation of function_ref capable of so much more functionality then is currently available.
+Adding the new constructor, mentioned in the [Overview](#overview), makes the implementation of function_ref capable of so much more functionality then is currently available.
 The current function_ref implentation only type erases state for callables such as capturing lambdas but what if your functions or member functions could benefit from type erasure.
 Instead of making these latter two use cases easy, current users have to use a lambda even if there were no changes in their callable parameters.
 This too can be improved.
 Using the new constructor, "make_function_ref" factory functions can be created that type safely creates function_ref from member or free functions with type erased state, as is common in both functional and object oriented programming.
 Since the usage of these factory functions are intended for objects that already exist, than in this scenario too there is significantly less dangling that a user has to deal with.

 ```cpp
 //#include <https://raw.githubusercontent.com/TartanLlama/function_ref/master/include/tl/function_ref.hpp>